 I have never forgotten that embarrassing moment.

-And have always thought of it as a major failure in my nursing career.
+And I have always thought of it as a major failure in my nursing career.

 But not today.

-Today, I realize it was a reflection of the compassion I didn’t even know I had.
-I see God was actively at work in me.
+Because, today, I realize it was a reflection of the compassion I didn’t even know I had.

 Today is Different

 Here’s why.
 Today I sat with my friend who recently lost her father.
 Her daddy.